Simple Text Input Field in Fluent Forms

 - Name Attribute: The input field’s name attribute is the HTML equivalent of the same name.
 You don’t need to modify this.

-Conditional Logic: You can create certain rules to dynamically hide/show the input field based on the values from some other fields.
-Get a better understanding of Conditional Logic.
+- Conditional Logic: You can create certain rules to dynamically hide/show the input field based on the values from some other fields.
+To get a better understanding of Conditional Logic, read this